DLSamson/PageTemplateManager/README.md

 ## TODO

-- [ ] Implement Manager class to make it understand which template should load, depending on a page url;
+- [ ] Implement Manager class to make it understand which template should load, depending on a page url
 - [ ] Submit a package to packagist
 - [ ] Create a docs page on githubpages
 - [ ] Add translation for Russian Language